tehpsalmist/Feed-Reader/README.md

 ## Try It Out

 For a quick glance, [click here]() to see the live site.

-To run it locally, `git clone `
+To run it locally,
+1. `git clone https://github.com/tehpsalmist/Feed-Reader.git`, or download the zip file, and
+2. open `index.html` in your browser of choice.

 19. Implement error handling for undefined variables and out-of-bound array access.
-21. Write a README file detailing all steps required to successfully run the application.
-If you have added additional tests (for Udacious Test Coverage),  provide documentation for what these future features are and what the tests are checking for.